 Reading the Word, Knowing the Word, Obeying the Word, Loving the Word, Sharing the Word.
 It begins with Reading the Bible.
 Here is a place to encourage each other to read and share our thoughts as we progress together on the journey of Christian Discipleship.
 Reading the Bible is the beginning of developing a personal, lifelong, obedient relationship with Jesus.

-Here you will be able to read thoughts from the church staff and others about what the Lord is teaching them as they read through the Bible this year.
+Here you will be able to read thoughts from the church staff and others about what the Lord is teaching them as they read the Bible this year.

-A paper copy of the suggested Bible Reading Plan is available in the church foyer.
+A paper copy of a suggested Bible Reading Plan is available in the church foyer.
 You can download the app for android devices called DJ Bible Reading Plan.
 You can also obtain the plan Discipleship Journal Reading Plan through the YouVersion Bible app.
 Here is a link http://bible.com/r/2V

 Psalm 16 was a part of my Scripture reading for this morning.
 Psalm 16:7 especially stood out to me-“I bless the Lord who gives me counsel; in the night also my heart instructs me also.
 I have set the Lord always before me; because he is at my right hand, I shall not be shaken.”